topher23/pubsubmessage/README.md

 and connect to the RabbitMQ server with a login/password combination and will receive information via statistics pulled from a queue on the RabbitMQ server.
-The information received will be parsed by pistatsview.py and keep pulling stats from the RabbitMQ server.
+The information received will be parsed by pistatsview.py and keep pulling stats from the RabbitMQ server. pistatsview.py must be run first

 This program is dependent on the pika library in order to connect to the RabbitMQ server.
+In order to install pika you must install erlang.